 try_stapling, crls,

-use_CDPs, CRLs_url, use_AIAs, OCSP_url);
+use_CDP, cdps, crls_timeout, use_AIA, ocsp, ocsp_timeout);

 The function STORE_free() deallocates any given trust store.
 It has no return value.

 void STORE_free(OPTIONAL X509_STORE *truststore);

 EVP_PKEY helpers

 The function KEY_new() generates a new private key of OpenSSL type EVP_PKEY according to the specification given as its spec argument, which may be of the form “RSA:<length>” or “EC:<curve>”.
 The RSA key length may be 1024, 2048, or 4096.
 The available ECC curves can be shown with the command openssl ecparam -list_curves.
 The function returns the new key on success and NULL otherwise.